In this machine, a multipoint cutter is rotating against the workpiece and material removed from the workpiece accordingly.

 It is the part of a machine that holds the workpiece while machining.

-This is made by cast iron and has T-slot cut over it.
+This is made of cast iron and has T-slot cut over it.

 This provides vertical motion by moving the knee up and down.